ibm-cloud-docs/AnalyticsEngine/spark-interactive-notebooks-api.md

 # Spark Interactive (Notebooks and API)

-There are two ways to run spark applications interactively in an {{site.data.keyword.iae_full_notm}} cluster:
+There are two ways to run Spark applications interactively in an {{site.data.keyword.iae_full_notm}} cluster:

-* Jupyter Notebook Gateway (JNBG)
+* By using the Jupyter Notebook Gateway (JNBG)
-* SSH
+* By using SSH

 ## Jupyter Notebook Gateway (JNBG)

-The {{site.data.keyword.iae_full_notm}} cluster runs a JNBG service which is a Jupyter Kernel Gateway to allow interactive clients like Jupyter Notebook servers to connect to the cluster and submit code for execution.
+The {{site.data.keyword.iae_full_notm}} cluster runs a JNBG service which is a Jupyter Kernel Gateway to allow interactive clients like Jupyter notebook servers to connect to the cluster and submit code for execution.

 ### Supported Kernels